ispstiima/VineTrimmingDataset/README.md

 - Grapes: grape bunches
 - Background: the remaining pixels

-Segments are in .json files as returned by LabelMe or in colored segmentation masks (.jpg) where canopy, grapes and background classes are in green, blue and black, respectively.
+Segments are in colored segmentation masks (ID\*\_GroundTruth\_\*.png) where canopy, grapes and background classes are in green, blue and black, respectively.

+The measured mass of the removed leaves equals 283 g for the east row and 244 g for the west row.

 ## Acquisition software